bhagyeshagresar/DC_motor_control_project/README.md

 - A **quadrature encoder** provides position feedback.
 - An **INA219 current sensor** provides measured motor current.
 - A **Python client** communicates with the PIC32 over UART for testing, plotting, and gain tuning.

-This architecture is useful for learning embedded motor control, ISR-based control loops, modular firmware design, and host-microcontroller interaction.

 ---